Mumbai-Goa Vande Bharat Express - Train Number, Timings, Ticket Price, Route and More - News18

 During the Non- Monsoon Season - Train number 22229 will leave the Chhatrapati Shivaji Maharaj Terminus, Mumbai at 05:25 hrs and will reach Madgaon station at 13:10 hrs and train number 22230 will leave the Madgaon station at 14:40 hrs and will reach Mumbai at 22:25 hrs.

-During the Monsoon Season - The Mumbai-Madgaon Vande Bharat Express will be operational thrice a week during the monsoons.
+During the Monsoon Season - The Mumbai-Madgaon Vande Bharat Express will be operational thrice a week.
 The train number 22229 will depart from CSMT Mumbai at 05:25 hrs on Monday, Wednesday, and Friday and will reach its destination Madgoan at 15:30 hrs and 22230 is scheduled to leave Madgaon at 12:20 hrs every Tuesday, Thursday, and Saturday to reach Mumbai at 22:25 hrs.

 Mumbai-Madgaon Vande Bharat Express Route

-The Mumbai-Madgaon Vande Bharat Express will stop at 7 stations namely, Dadar, Thane, Panvel, Khed, Ratnagiri, Kankavali, and Thivim.
+The Mumbai-Madgaon Vande Bharat Express will stop at 7 stops namely, Dadar, Thane, Panvel, Khed, Ratnagiri, Kankavali, and Thivim.

 Madgaon-Mumbai Vande Bharat Express Ticket Price